 Booking your place

-Class size is limited to a maximum of 20.
+Class size is limited to enhance the learning experience.

 The course organisers